dynverse/dynparam/README.md

 Provides tools for describing parameters of algorithms in an abstract way.
-Description can include an id, a description, a domain (range or list of values), and a default value. ‘dynparam’ can also convert parameter sets to a ‘ParamHelpers’ format, in order to be able to use ‘dynparam’ in conjunction with ‘mlrMBO’.
+Description can include an id, a description, a domain (range or list of values), and a default value. ‘dynparam’ can also convert parameter sets to a `ParamHelpers` format, in order to be able to use `dynparam` in conjunction with `mlrMBO`.
 Check `?dynparam` for an overview of all functionality provided by dynparam.

+## Examples

+The main goal of `dynparam` is to be able to describe a set of parameters, be able to serialise the parameter sets, and also sample random settings from the parameter set.

 ``` r
 library(tidyverse)